 What had I gotten myself into?
 It was becoming clearer after my final briefing in Frankfurt when I was issued a “Do not Deter, Detain or Disarm Document”* signed by the Supreme Allied Commander Europe (SACEUR) and authorized by NATO.

-There at the I.G.
+There, at the I.G.
 Farben building, I was picked up by a Federal Republic of Germany (FRG) driver in a black 1970 Mercedes® 220.
 He recommended that I sit in the front passenger seat — not chauffeured — making me less of a target.
 Whoa, okay.
-In jest, I asked Karl if lying flat in the back seat would be safe.
+In jest, I asked Karl if lying flat in the back seat would be even safer.

 As we speed down the autobahn, I joked with him about a possible detour to Scotland to see the Rolling Stones concert commencing in Glasgow.
 He didn’t appreciate the juxtaposition and maintained his heading south on the A5, in the Merc at steady 130kph, on the way to meet my charge.